Follow the Zweig at Fredonia weblog

 Stefan Zweig (1881-1942) was an Austrian author whose works were translated into over fifty languages.
 Zweig is known in the literary community as a humanitarian thinker.
 By the 1920s he was one of the most published authors in the world.
 He left Austria in the 1930s with the rise of the Nazi party.
 He tirelessly labored on his writings until he tragically ended his life.

-Manuscript Correspondence: The collection also consists of over 6,000 letters that were written between 1901-1942 to Zweig by over 300 eminent personalities.
-Among them are philosopher Martin Buber, theologian Albert Schweitzer, composer Richard Strauss, poet Rainer Maria Rilke, dramatist Luigi Pirandello, poet Jules Romains, journalist Joseph Roth, artist Frans Masereel, Virginia Woolf and others.
+Manuscript Correspondence: The heart of the collection contains over 6,000 letters that were written between 1901-1942 to Zweig by over 300 eminent personalities.
+Among them are Martin Buber, Albert Schweitzer, Richard Strauss, Rainer Maria Rilke, Luigi Pirandello, Jules Romains, Joseph Roth, Frans Masereel, Virginia Woolf and others.

 The Zweig Collection also contains:

-The Inventory of the Stefan Zweig Collection is an itemized list to the above collections.
+The Inventory of the Stefan Zweig Collection is an itemized list to the above materials.
 The extensive introduction reveals the history of the collection and gives useful hints to researchers.
-The Inventory is available at $20.00 per copy and an added shipping fee.

 The continuous growth of the Stefan Zweig Collection depends largely on donations, which are welcome and much appreciated by Reed Library.